brookshelley/brookshelley.github.com/books.md

 This read much like a series of Ghost in the Shell.
 From the NeoTokyo setting, to the ubiquitous cybernetic body mods, I expected Major Kusanagi to pop up at any juncture.
 That said, it also ruled.
 It’s been a long time since I read serialized fiction outside of comics, and the episodic nature made for a fun time.
 Each author added to the tale, instead of distracting with wild stylistic flourishes.
 I would happily read another series with Emma, Miyako, and the rest.
 There were less political machinations that I expected, based on other work from Older, but the story was fun, exciting, and well-told.

+**Ink and Bone** — Rachel Caine

+	A fun book about an alternate history library that is magical.
+This is very YA, but was enjoyable.

 ## 2018 <a name="2018"></a>

 ### 47 Books